Pitastic/zabbix-mailcow-postfix/README.md

 ## Installation

+Import `mailcow_postfix.xml` and attach it to your host after the installation below.
+No config adjustment is needed.

-    # For Ubuntu / Debian and/or Agent v2
+### ...for Ubuntu / Debian and/or Agent v2

     apt install pflogsumm